Lefty Frizzell

 William Orville "Lefty" Frizzell (March 31, 1928 - July 19, 1975) was an American country and honky-tonk singer-songwriter.

-Frizell is known as one of the most influential country music vocal stylists of all time.
-He has been cited as influencing prominent country singers like George Jones, Merle Haggard, Roy Orbison, and Willie Nelson.
-He was inducted into the Country Music Hall of Fame in 1982 as well as the Songwriters Hall of Fame.
-In his prime, Frizzell was the first artist to achieve four songs in the top ten on the Country Music Billboard charts at one time.
-Frizzell went on to have more success, releasing many songs that charted in the Top 10 of the Hot Country Songs charts as an artist and songwriter.
+Frizzell is known as one of the most influential country music vocal stylists of all time.
+He has been cited as influencing prominent country singers such as George Jones, Merle Haggard, Roy Orbison, and Willie Nelson.
+He was inducted into the Country Music Hall of Fame in 1982, as well as the Songwriters Hall of Fame.
+In his prime, Frizzell was the first artist to achieve four songs in the top 10 on the Billboard Country Music charts at one time.
+Frizzell went on to have more success, releasing many songs that charted in the top 10 of the Hot Country Songs charts as an artist and songwriter.
 After dealing with alcoholism, he died of a stroke at age 47.

 Early life

 William Orville Frizzell was born the son of an oilman, the first of eight children, in Corsicana in Navarro County in North Texas, United States.
 During his childhood, his family moved to El Dorado in Union County in south Arkansas.

-As a child he was called "Sonny," but he later took the name "Lefty."
-It was believed that he got the name "Lefty" because he had won a neighborhood fight; however, this tale was probably fabricated as part of a publicity stunt set up by his record label.
+As a child, he was called "Sonny", but he later took the name "Lefty".
+He is believed to have gotten the name "Lefty" because he had won a neighborhood fight, but this tale was probably fabricated as part of a publicity stunt set up by his record label.

 Frizzell's largest influences included "The Blue Yodeler" Jimmie Rodgers.
 He began listening to Rodgers' records as a boy.
-He began singing professionally before his teens, even earning a spot on the local radio-station KELD in El Dorado, Arkansas.
+He began singing professionally before his teens, even earning a spot on the local radio station KELD in El Dorado.
 Frizzell's teens were spent singing in nightclubs and radio and talent shows throughout the south.
-During his tour of Arkansas, Texas, New Mexico, and Las Vegas, he began to develop a style of his own, shaped by artists like Rodgers, Ernest Tubb, and Ted Daffan.
+During his tour of Arkansas, Texas, New Mexico, and Las Vegas, he began to develop a style of his own, shaped by artists including Rodgers, Ernest Tubb, and Ted Daffan.

 Musical beginnings and jail

 While living in Greenville, Texas, during World War II, Frizzell performed on radio station KPLT in nearby Paris, Texas.
-There he met Alice Harper; they married in March 1945.
+There, he met Alice Harper; they married in March 1945.
 In 1946, they moved to Roswell, New Mexico, and Frizzell performed on radio station KGFL and with the house band at the Cactus Gardens dance hall.

 In July 1947, the 19-year-old Frizzell was arrested and jailed for having sex with an underage fan.
 He was charged with statutory rape, convicted the following month, and served six months in the county jail.
-Filled with guilt, he wrote poems to his wife from his cell; one of them would become his first big record.
+Filled with guilt, he wrote poems to his wife from his cell; one of them became his first big record.

 After his release in late 1949, he was led away from music, and back to the oil fields to work with his father.
-However, soon he was performing in nightclubs again.
+He soon was performing in nightclubs again.
 By 1950, he had landed a regular job at the Big Spring, Texas, nightclub "Ace of Clubs" where he developed a dedicated fan following.